giuliohome/node-js-getting-started/README.md

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.

+You also need to have [Postgres installed locally](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup).

 ```sh
 $ git clone https://github.com/heroku/node-js-getting-started.git # or clone your own fork
 $ cd node-js-getting-started